dalesgit/wiki-vim/pages/jim-palmer.md

 - [[2025-02-10]] at 4pm
 - [merton quote](https://onbeing.org/blog/thomas-mertons-prayer-that-anyone-can-pray/#:~:text=%E2%80%9CMy%20Lord%20God%2C%20I%20have,I%20am%20actually%20doing%20so).
 ## [[my-background]]
-	 have been in formal spiritual direction since 1989.
+- I have been in formal spiritual direction since 1989.
 I had spiritual mentors before that.
 On two occasions at seminary I met in seminar with Kenneth Leech *Soul Friend*.
 - This is a time of meeting one another.
 - prayer life? feel too negative with me.
 - balance forgiving or too forgiving
 ## his conversation
 - went to King's College in ?? knew Holy Cross community
 	- went briefly to pre-seminary inquiry time